 3. Wear Sunglasses

-UV exposure has been connected to multiple eye care problems including cataracts and photokeratitis.
-Some contact lens manufacturers have started adding UV-blockers to contacts, but it’s no replacement for sunglasses.
-Another issue is that contacts aren’t big enough to protect your entire eye, so you’ll need UV-blocking sunglasses to protect them year-round.
+UV exposure has been connected to eye care problems including cataracts and photokeratitis.
+Some contact lens manufacturers have started adding UV blockers to contacts.
+However, it’s no replacement for sunglasses.
+Another issue is that contacts aren’t big enough to protect your entire eye.
+You’ll need UV-blocking sunglasses to protect them year-round.

 When choosing a pair of sunglasses, look for a pair that: